Capturing Gaze Shifts for Guidance: Cross-Modal Fusion Enhancement for VLM Hallucination Mitigation: Visual Saliency Map Computation via Gaze Shift Tracking

 To address this, we propose a simple yet effective approach inspired by human vision.
 We hypothesize that, like humans, VLMs dynamically shift their ``visual gaze'' to capture relevant visual information while comprehending the user query.
 By tracking positive changes in visual attention, referred to as \textbf{``gaze shifts''}, over information-rich query tokens, we obtain a holistic view of task-relevant visual regions.
 Since irrelevant regions typically exhibit minimal or no change in attention, this approach naturally mitigates the issue of visual attention sink.
 We restrict tracking to information-rich words, where attention shifts are most meaningful, and consider only positive shifts, since negative shifts merely indicate moving focus away from previously salient regions and would cancel out meaningful increases.

-Concretely, we first extract information-rich words from the user query using spaCy's Part-Of-Speech (POS) tagging \citep{honnibal2020spacy}, which incurs minimal computational overhead, selecting words tagged as NOUN, PROPN, VERB, ADJ, ADV, or NUM.
+Concretely, we first extract information-rich words from the user query using spaCy's\footnote{\url{https://spacy.io}} Part-Of-Speech (POS) tagging with minimal computational overhead, selecting words tagged as NOUN, PROPN, VERB, ADJ, ADV, or NUM.
 These words correspond to a set of query tokens $X_{Tr}$.
 At layer $l$, we select the top 50\% of attention heads, $\hat{\mathcal{H}}^l_{TrV}$, with the highest cumulative positive changes in attention to visual tokens aggregated across these information-rich query tokens.
-Here, the positive change in attention is defined as the increase in visual attention from the previous query to the current one, with negative changes set to zero.
+Here, positive change in attention is defined as the increase in visual attention from the previous query to the current one, with negative changes set to zero.
 Using these heads and query tokens, we compute a refined saliency map that captures the average positive shift in visual attention, emphasizing task-relevant regions:

+As with ``static'' saliency maps, we apply min-max normalization to scale the saliency map to $[0, 1]$.

 \figurename~\ref{fig:saliency-map} shows the resulting ``shift'' saliency maps from LLaVA-1.5 7B on the right side of each example, which more accurately highlight relevant regions and reduce noise from irrelevant areas compared to ``static'' maps.
+Gaze shifts also adapt to query intent even when the query does not explicitly name target objects: they spread across all visually grounded elements for open-ended queries such as image captioning, and follow background cues when the query references abstract scene properties such as weather.
+We provide examples for both cases in Appendix~\ref{sec:additional_saliency_examples}.

-To select the optimal layer for computing the visual saliency map, we sample 50 examples from the training set of TextVQA \citep{singh2019towards}, a visual question answering dataset, and measure the sum of $\hat{\mathcal{S}^l}$ before min-max normalization to identify where visual attention is most dynamically realigned during query processing.
-As shown in \figurename~\ref{fig:visual_movement}, this peak generally occurs in the early to middle layers across models.
-In the following sections, we denote the visual saliency map extracted from the optimal layer as $\hat{\mathcal{S}}$.
+To select the optimal layer for computing visual saliency maps, we identify where visual attention is most dynamically realigned during query processing by selecting the layer with the largest sum of $\hat{\mathcal{S}^l}$ without min-max normalization. \figurename~\ref{fig:visual_movement} shows that, on 50 examples sampled from the training set of TextVQA \citep{singh2019towards}, a visual question answering dataset, this peak occurs in early to middle layers across models.
+We argue that the location of this peak is an intrinsic property of each model rather than a dataset-specific artifact.
+To support this, we additionally measure the quantity on MathVista \citep{lu2024mathvista}, a math reasoning dataset in visual contexts that differs substantially in task type.
+For both LLaVA-1.5 7B and Qwen3-VL 8B, the peak layer coincides with that on TextVQA and remains stable across random samples on both datasets.
+Detailed per-layer values across random samples are reported in Appendix~\ref{sec:extraction_consistency}.
+In the following sections, we denote the visual saliency map extracted from this layer as $\hat{\mathcal{S}}$.